 - 1 small Red Onion finely diced

-- handful fresh Parsley leaves roughly chopped
+- handful fresh Parsley roughly chopped

 - Salt and Pepper to taste